5 best places to live in Cornwall

 It’s no secret that Newquay is a gem in Cornwall’s crown.
 Known as the surfing capital of England, it has twelve sandy beaches.
 These beaches are great for sea lovers and energetic kids who want a fun change of pace.

 Living in a popular holiday spot like Newquay is exciting.
-The town caters to family-friendly days out in Cornwall.
+The town caters to family-friendly days out in Cornwall places.
 It has easy access to beaches, adventure parks and lively nightlife.
 Newquay Harbour is a must-visit hotspot, and there's also an aquarium that overlooks Newquay Bay.

 There are inviting communities like Trevithick Manor Park too, which is only 8 minutes away from the seafront.
 Supermarkets and a farm shop are within walking distance and plenty of green open air spaces are right on the doorstep to provide a sanctuary from the hustle and bustle of town life.